 E*Trade

-The “basic” E*Trade web platform might be more suitable for beginning-to-intermediate traders and investors, but that doesn’t mean it’s short on features.
+The “basic” E*Trade web platform might be more suitable for beginning-to-intermediate traders and investors, but in our opinion, that doesn’t mean it’s short on features.

 Other considerations